IBM/platinum-demos/docs/tech-sales-enablement-learning-to-ingest-data-into-ibm-concert-pipeline/demo-instructions.md

 <summary>3 - Create secrets</summary>

-Before we can start automating our pipeline, we need to provide certain authentication credentials to Tekton in the form of secrets.
+We will now provide certain authentication credentials to Tekton in the form of secrets so it can connect to various components in our infrastructure.

 In this step, we will create 3 secrets: a Concert Secret, Github Secret and Registry Secret.

+**Concert Secret**

-The Concert secret is what will authenticate us to use the API to upload data to Concert.
-To create this secret, we first need to generate our API key from Concert.
-To generate an API Key, ensure you have admin access and then log into the Concert instance.
-In this demo our Concert instance is deployed on SaaS.
+The Concert secret is what enables Tekton to authenticate with the Concert API for uploading data. <br/>
+Generate the API key from Concert by ensuring you have admin access and then log into the Concert instance.
+In this demo our Concert instance is deployed on SaaS. <br/>
 Click your profile, then API Key, then Generate, and copy the key into a notepad or place where you can access it, as it will not be visible again.

-This token doesn’t expire unless you generate a new one or revoke it.
+<inline-notification text="Note: This token doesn’t expire unless you generate a new one or revoke it."></inline-notification>

-Once we have the Concert API token, we will use the oc create secret generic command, setting the name of the secret to concert-token-secret.
-After that we insert our Concert token.
-Important to note, ensure you have the attribute “C_API_KEY” before the SaaS token, otherwise the API upload won’t authenticate successfully.
+Next, use the 'oc create secret generic' command to set the name of the secret to 'concert-token-secret' and insert the Concert token we generated above.

 <code class="code-block"> oc create secret generic concert-token-secret <br/> --from-literal=token="C_API_KEY <br/> bWFyeWFtYUBjYS5pYm0uY29tOjE5N2U4ZmI2LTNiY2YtNGRhOC04OGY0LTViYTYwMmQyZWMxMQ==" </code>

+<inline-notification text="Note: ensure you have the attribute “C_API_KEY” before the SaaS token, otherwise the API upload won’t authenticate successfully."></inline-notification>

+**Github Secret**

-Next we will create the Github secret.
-To do this we use the oc create secret generic command again, however this time we name the secret github-creds and provide our github username and token.
-This information was setup during the pre-requisites, and if not then a IBM github username and token should be setup prior to this step.
+Next, create the Github secret by using the 'oc create secret generic' command again.
+Name the secret 'github-creds' and provide your github username and token.

+<inline-notification text="Note: This information was setup during the pre-requisites, and if not then a IBM github username and token should be setup prior to this step."></inline-notification>

-<code class="code-block"> oc create secret generic github-creds ` <br/> --from-literal=username=$env:GITHUB_USERNAME ` <br/> --from-literal=password=$env:GITHUB_TOKEN ` <— Created during pre-reqs <br/> --type=kubernetes.io/basic-auth </code>
+<code class="code-block"> oc create secret generic github-creds ` <br/> --from-literal=username=$env:GITHUB_USERNAME ` <br/> --from-literal=password=$env:GITHUB_TOKEN ` <br/> --type=kubernetes.io/basic-auth </code>

-For the github secret, we must also annotate it and link it to the pipeline.
-Run the following commands to complete this step.
+Next annotate the github secret and link it to the pipeline by running the following commands.

 <code class="code-block"> oc annotate secret github-creds ` <br/> tekton.dev/git-0=https://github.ibm.com <br/><br/> oc secret link pipeline github-creds </code>

+**Registry Secret**

-The third secret will authenticate us into the image registry we setup in the pre-requisites.
-For this demo, we are using a private IBM internal jfrog artifactory registry to store our container images.
-To create this secret, we need our jfrog server address, username and token.
+The third secret authenticates into the image registry.

+For this demo we are using a private IBM internal jfrog artifactory registry to store our container images.
+To create this secret, we need the jfrog server address, username and token.

-To generate these, let’s log into jfrog and quickly generate these values, noting them in notepad for easy reference.
+Log into jfrog, click on your profile, then click setup and click the generate authentication token.
+<inline-notification text="Note: The token will not be visible again and should be saved for future reference."></inline-notification>

-We will use the same oc create secret command however this time the type is docker-registry and we will name it container-registry-secret, then we provide our jfrog information as noted just now, and run the whole command.
+Use the same oc create secret for type docker-registry and set the name to container-registry-secret.
+Then provide the registry information run the whole command.

-<code class="code-block"> oc create secret docker-registry container-registry-secret --docker-server=na.artifactory.swg-devops.com --docker-username=maryama@ca.ibm.com --docker-password=cmVmdGtuOjAxOjE3MzA3MTkwNDg6QktWbnhiQ1U5UzB5amFkREVLNkx6ZHNQZTJssecret/container-registry-secret </code>
+<code class="code-block"> oc create secret docker-registry container-registry-secret --docker-server=na.artifactory.swg-devops.com --docker-username=youremail@ibm.com --docker-password=YOUR_REGISTRY_TOKEN </code>

+Next, link the secret to the pipeline giving it both access and pull permissions.

+<code class="code-block"> oc secret link pipeline container-registry-secret </code>

-Similar to the GitHub secret, we need to link the secret to our pipeline with both access and pull permissions.
-The pull permission allows Tekton to pull images from our registry.oc secret link pipeline container-registry-secret
+The pull permission allows Tekton to pull images from our registry.

 <code class="code-block"> oc secret link pipeline container-registry-secret --for=pull </code>